 Taking your child for a comprehensive eye exam at an early age and maintaining the recommended eye care schedule as they grow is the best way to ensure your child's vision development and that they acquire the visual skills needed to fully participate in all their activities.

-At the office of Riverdell Family Vision Care, we provide skilled and experienced vision care for children and do our very best to make sure they enjoy optimal vision as they grow.
+At the office of Riverdell Vision, we provide skilled and experienced vision care for children and do our very best to make sure they enjoy optimal vision as they grow.
 Our specialized pediatric eye care services include child-friendly and age-appropriate exams to check visual acuity, eye tracking, focusing skills, and problems such as nearsightedness, farsightedness, lazy eye (amblyopia), crossed eyes, dyslexia, color blindness, disease or medical conditions.
 Depending upon the findings at your child’s eye exam visit, eyeglasses, vision therapy, or additional procedures will be prescribed as needed.